Black Altadena Residents Mourn What They Lost In The L.A. Wildfires & Try To Rebuild

 ”

-Atladena is on a long road to recovery, and rebuilding will take time and requires a “smart” and “creative” approach, Matthew Trotter, a licensed architect in California, and the President of the Southern California Chapter of the National Organization of Minority Architects, told Unbothered.
+Atladena is on a long road to recovery, and rebuilding will take time and requires a “smart” and “creative” approach, said Matthew Trotter, a licensed architect in California, and the President of the Southern California Chapter of the National Organization of Minority Architects.
 While stylistically designed buildings of historic cities add to a town’s charm, some older buildings may lack the up-to-code standards of contemporary buildings that are more equipped to withstand fire damage, he said.

 “You have to find synergy between the best design practices of today that will support keeping your community safe, while also synergizing that with the look and feel of the design of the past,” he said.